MoFEM/mofem-cephas/media/paper.md

 # Examples and Capabilities

-  `MoFEM` was initially created with the financial support of the Royal Academy of Engineering and EDF Energy to solve the problem of crack propagation in the nuclear graphite [@kaczmarczyk2017energy].
+  `MoFEM` was initially created with the financial support of the Royal Academy of Engineering and EDF Energy to solve the problem of crack propagation [@kaczmarczyk2017energy].
 Over time, the domain of applications expanded to include computational homogenisation (DURACOMP EPSRC Project EP/K026925/1), [@ullah2019unified] bone remodelling and fracture (Kelvin Smith Scholarship), modelling of the gel rheology